 Over the past few years, Dakota USA native Tom A Warner and his colleagues have been filming lightning on high-speed cameras.
-In total they have captured 776 naturally occurring lightning flashes with recording speeds as high as 100,000 images per second.
-41 of the flashes were upward flashes originating from tall towers in Rapid City.
-Recording at speeds this high allows a detailed examination of what actually happens during lightning strikes and Tom has done a lot of work on upward lightning.
+They have captured 776 naturally occurring lightning flashes, recording speeds as high as 100,000 images per second.
+Forty-one of the flashes were upward flashes originating from tall towers in Rapid City.
+Recording at speeds this high allows a detailed examination of what happens during lightning strikes, and Tom has done a lot of work on upward lightning.

-The most important finding about upward lightning, is that it primarily occurs when there is a nearby positive cloud-to-ground flash.
+The most important finding about upward lightning is that it primarily occurs when there is a nearby positive cloud-to-ground flash.
 The electric field change caused by the preceding flash causes an upward positive leader to initiate from a tall object such as a building, tower or wind turbine.
-It is the shape of the tall object and the resulting enhancement in the electrical field that makes it possible for an upward leader to form following a nearby flash.
-Tom and his colleagues call this lightning-triggered upward lightning and the upward leader would not develop if the tall object was not present.
+The shape of the tall object and the resulting enhancement in the electrical field makes it possible for an upward leader to form following a nearby flash.
+Tom and his colleagues call this lightning-triggered upward lightning, and the upward leader would not develop if the tall object were not present.
 This is shown below in a fascinating high-speed video.

 Another lightning series below

-The video plays back on the computer at 30 images per second, so in order to watch a 1 sec flash recorded at 10,000 image per second, it would take 5 1/2 minutes.
-Likewise, a 1 sec flash recorded at 100,000 images per second would take over 55 min to watch.
-Tom and fellow students therefore, spend most of their winter looking at and analyzing the high-speed recordings.
+The video plays back on the computer at 30 images per second, so watching a 1-sec flash recorded at 10,000 images per second would take 5 1/2 minutes.
+Likewise, a 1-sec flash recorded at 100,000 images per second would take over 55 min to watch.
+Tom and fellow students, therefore, spend most of their winter looking at and analyzing the high-speed recordings.